 A REALTOR® is far more aware of the real estate market of your locale than you.
 A skilled real estate agent can prove to be a great help during your house hunting.
 There are many reasons why a home buyer should be using their own real estate agent, including:

 for more reasons, read Reasons by home buyers should have their own agent.

-You can find REALTORS® through friends or online.
 When you meet realtors, enquire about the experience of each and success rate.
 Make sure to hire one with whom you feel comfortable.
 Explain to your REALTOR about the aspects which hold priority for you, like schools, neighbourhoods and community groups.